NYUAppSec/appsec_hw3/HW3_Instructions.md

 ## Frequently Asked Questions

 Kubernetes is a fairly complicated beast.
 To help you get oriented, we've created a [Frequently Asked Questions](FAQ.md) document that should help with common questions.
-As, always, please make use of office hours and ask questions by email when you run into trouble!
+As, always, please make use of office hours and ask questions by email or Slack when you run into trouble!

 ## Part 0: Setting up Your Environment